nimbletechnique/growl-glue/README.txt

 * Comes bundled with sample green/red images, or you can supply your own
 * Ability to specify OS X speech options (e.g. "Oh No!", if test failure)
 * Ability to use a different OS X voice for each status
+* Ability to specify sounds for success or failure conditions
 * RSpec support
 * Test::Unit support